KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

 RRFS is built on the Unified Forecast System (UFS) framework and is designed to consolidate and replace several legacy NCEP regional modeling systems, including the NAM, HiresW (except the Guam domain), HREF, SREF, and NARRE.
 It provides both deterministic and ensemble guidance, with the ensemble component distributed as REFS (RRFS Ensemble Forecast System).

-RRFS and REFS are scheduled to become operational on **August 31, 2026 at 12 UTC** under NWS Service Change Notice 26-48 (May 12, 2026), subject to the standard CWD/ECE postponement contingency.
-A pre-implementation real-time parallel feed is expected on NOMADS on or about July 7, 2026.
+RRFS and REFS are scheduled to become operational on **October 6, 2026 at 12 UTC** under NWS Service Change Notice 26-48 (May 12, 2026; updated July 6, 2026), subject to the standard CWD/ECE postponement contingency.
+A pre-implementation real-time parallel feed is expected on NOMADS on or about **August 11, 2026**.

 ---